 There are many more low noise effects available so I would, as always, encourage you to explore your firework supplier’s video clips to help you choose.

 One of the advantages of cakes is that low noise effects can be fired rapidly or fanned (or both) which can add to the visual impact.
 So it really is possible to have quite a stunning display – without bangs – from what’s currently on the market.
 That said, you will find a much better range of low noise barrages from a specialist fireworks shop; supermarkets and seasonal sellers tend to carry a smaller range.

 Firework videos are useful to get an idea of whether a firework contains bangs, crackles or whistles, but don’t rely on them for an absolute measure of sound levels.
 This is because so many variables affect the sound level on a video clip.
 For example, whether the mic level was high or low (or on “auto” which causes a characteristically loud first shot then quieter subsequent shots as the mic adjusts to compensate).
 The quality of the mic can affect the perception of sound and even local terrain can have an impact.
-We’ve seen video footage of the same firework at the same event from four different set-ups and they all sounded different!
+I’ve seen video footage of the same firework at the same event from four different set-ups and they all sounded different!

 Like barrages, candles shoot effects up into the air.
 However the effects are stacked on top of each other in long vertical tubes (in barrages it’s one shot per tube) and tend to be of a smaller bore.
 For low noise effects this is significant because the smaller bore size lends itself very well to quieter effects, particularly if multiple candles are fused to fire together (known as a candle bundle).